mcevoyinit/catch-me-if-you-can/HACKATHON_SUBMISSION.md

 ## How it's made
 *Tell us about how you built this project; the nitty-gritty details.
 What technologies did you use?
 How are they pieced together?*

-ArbiLens combines cutting-edge AI with blockchain transparency to create a trustless compliance navigation system.
+Catch Me If You Can combines cutting-edge AI with blockchain transparency to create a trustless compliance navigation system.

 **Core Architecture:**